257 Central Park West: Co-op conversion

 In 1978, Stuyvesant Apartments converted the apartments to co-operative ownership, selling most of the apartment units to the residents.
 The property has been owned by a private co-operative corporation for over thirty-five years.
 As the co-op was approaching its twenty-fifth anniversary in 2003, the co-operatives' shareholders began a series of renovations aimed at restoring its historical façade and modernizing its mechanical systems.
+Completed in the 2020s, the renovations also replaced the children's playroom with a gym, expanded basement storage for residents, and added a rooftop deck.
 Many of the residents and shareholders likewise have renovated their homes with designs that match the residence's elegance and location with modern conveniences.

 The proximity to Central Park and the Mariner's Gate at West 85th Street positions the century-old home very close to several attractions within Central Park: the Jacqueline Kennedy Onassis Reservoir, the Great Lawn and Turtle Pond, the Delacorte Theater, the Shakespeare Garden, the Swedish Cottage Marionette Theatre, Bethesda Fountain, the Mariners and Abraham and Joseph Spector's playgrounds the Arthur Ross Pinetum, the Cleopatra's Needle, the Belvedere Castle, and the Winterdale Arch.
 The building also sits near the historical sites of Seneca Village and the Yorkville Reservoir.